-643 Iraqi Men Missing for a Whole Year: Where Are They?
+643 Iraqi Men Disappeared Two Years Ago: Where Are They?

-At least 643 men and boys from Saqlawiya in the Anbar governorate in Iraq, remain missing more than a year after they were abducted by Popular Mobilization Unit (PMU) militias.
+At least 643 men and boys from Saqlawiya in the Anbar governorate in Iraq, remain missing after they were abducted by Popular Mobilization Unit (PMU) militias in June 2016.
 The abductions happened during military operations to retake Fallujah and surrounding areas from the control of the armed group calling itself the Islamic State (IS).
 Their families have lived in agony ever since, uncertain whether or not their loved ones are safe – or even still alive.

 The armed men separated women and younger children from an estimated 1,300 men and older boys considered to be of fighting age.
 They took these men and boys to buildings, garages and abandoned shops in the nearby area, confiscating their identity documents, phones, rings and other valuables.
 Later, armed men bound their hands behind their backs, in most cases using plastic cuffs.